lucasmarcelli/ezio-art-2/README.md

 git add dist && git commit -m '<commit message>'
 ```

-push only the dist folder to the gh-pages branch:
+push only the dist folder to the `gh-pages` branch which should be the deafault branch:
 ```
 git subtree push --prefix dist origin gh-pages

 ```

-in repo _Actions_ tab run 'Deploy static content to Pages' workflow
+if the push to `gh-pages` doesn't trigger the workflow in the _Actions_ tab run the workflow manually